WVVA: History

 For a long time, the WHIS stations were the only broadcasting outlets in Bluefield.
 Although the Shotts' media holdings were considered a monopoly by some (as highlighted in a July 1974 Wall Street Journal article), only the newspaper was a vehicle for their conservative political views.
 But in 1975, the FCC decreed that a single company could not own all of the media outlets in one area, and required several small-market broadcast-print combinations to be broken up by 1980.
-The Shotts opted to keep the Daily Telegraph and the radio stations and sell channel 6.
+The Shotts opted to keep the Daily Telegraph, WHIS AM, and WHIS-FM 104.5, and sell channel 6.
 In 1979, after four years of appeals, the Shotts sold WHIS-TV to Quincy, Illinois–based Quincy Newspapers.
 After the sale was completed, the new owners changed the station's call letters to WVVA (so as to comply with an FCC rule in effect at the time that required TV and radio stations in the same market, but with different ownership to use different call letters) on May 1, 1979; the call letters refer to the states that channel 6 serves, West Virginia and Virginia.

 On February 17, 2009, WVVA switched to "Digital Nightlight" service on its analog signal showing information on the transition to exclusive digital television and its nightly 6 o'clock newscast.
 Post-transition digital operations continued on channel 46, remapping to virtual channel 6.
 The station's analog service was terminated altogether in late-April 2009.

 On February 1, 2021, Gray Television announced its intent to purchase Quincy Media for $925 million.
 The acquisition was completed on August 2, making WVVA sister to Gray stations in nearby markets, including CBS affiliates WDBJ in Roanoke and WDTV in Clarksburg, ABC affiliate WHSV-TV in Harrisonburg and fellow NBC affiliates WSAZ-TV in Huntington–Charleston, WTAP-TV in Parkersburg and WVIR-TV in Charlottesville.
 This leaves the Wheeling–Steubenville market and the portions of the Washington, D.C., and Pittsburgh markets that extend into West Virginia as the only parts of the state not covered by a Gray station (though Washington houses a national political bureau for Gray).